 We estimate that each week there are about 1,750 people playing sport as part of Team Sydney clubs, and our wider work involves about 4,000 people.

-The organization is governed by a board of directors and a sports council consisting of representatives of our members clubs.
+The organisation is governed by a board of directors and a sports council consisting of representatives of our members clubs.

 What are the main things that Team Sydney delivers for its members?

-We organize three main events each year as part of the Sydney Gay and Lesbian Mardi Gras:
+We organise three main events each year as part of the Sydney Gay and Lesbian Mardi Gras:

 In addition there are other outreach and recruiting promotions that reach into local populations in suburban Sydney.

-What are some of the challenges in running the organization?
+What are some of the challenges in running the organisation?

-There are two key challenges: Finding sufficient volunteers to fill the 12 seats on our board and getting funding each year to subsidize the costs associated with our activities.
+There are two key challenges: Finding sufficient volunteers to fill the 12 seats on our board and getting funding each year to subsidise the costs associated with our activities.